Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: A Concrete Situation in the Medical Arena

-\begin{itemize} \item {\bf A Medical Example:} Gout is a form of arthritis characterized by sudden and severe attacks of pain, swelling, redness and tenderness in one of more joints in the toes, ankles, knees, elbows, wrists, and fingers (see, for instance, Mayo Clinic publications about gout).
-When a gout flare occurs, it renders the person incapacitated (personally attested by the senior author) and the debilitating condition may last for several days.
+} According to \cite{SinGaf2020}, gout is the most prevalent inflammatory arthritis in the world.
+When a gout flare occurs, it renders the person incapacitated -- personally attested by the senior author (EP) -- and the debilitating condition may last for several days, possibly weeks.
 Since the location of the gout flare could vary, we may consider gout as competing recurrent events --- competing with respect to the location of the flare, and recurrent since it could keep coming back.
 Gout occurs when urate crystals accumulate in the joints, which in turn is associated with high levels of uric acid in the blood.
-The level of uric acid is measured by the {Serum Urate Level (SUR)}, which can be categorized as {Hyperuricemia} (if SUR $>$ 7.2 mg/dL for males; if SUR > 6.0 mg/dL for females), or {Normal} (if 3.5 mg/dL $\le$ SUR $\le$ 7.2 mg/dL for males; if 2.6 mg/dL $\le$ SUR $\le$ 6.0 mg/dL for females).
+The level of uric acid is measured by the {Serum Urate Level (SUR)}, which can be categorized as {Hyperuricemia} (if SUR $>$ 7.2 mg/dL for males; if SUR $>$ 6.0 mg/dL for females), or {Normal} (if 3.5 mg/dL $\le$ SUR $\le$ 7.2 mg/dL for males; if 2.6 mg/dL $\le$ SUR $\le$ 6.0 mg/dL for females).
 The SUR level could be considered a longitudinal marker.
-Kidneys are associated with the excretion of uric acid in the body.
-Thus, chronic kidney disease (CKD) impacts the level of uric acid in the body, hence the occurrence of gout.
-The ordinal stages of CKD, based on the value of the {Glomerular Filtration Rate (GFR)}, are as follows: {Stage 1 (Normal)} if GFR $\ge$ 90 mL/min; {Stage 2 (Mild CKD)} if 60 mL/min $\le$ GFR $\le$ 89 mL/min; {Stage 3A (Moderate CKD)} if 45 mL/min $\le$ GFR $\le$ 59 mL/min; {Stage 3B (Moderate CKD)} if 30 mL/min $\le$ GFR $\le$ 44; {Stage 4 (Severe CKD)} if 15 mL/min $\le$ GFR $\le$ 29 mL/min; and {Stage 5 (End Stage CKD)} if GRF $\le$ 14 mL/min.
-The state of Stage 5 (End Stage CKD) can be viewed as an absorbing state.
-The CKD status could be viewed as the ``health status'' of the person.
-Other covariates, such as gender, blood pressure, weight, etc., could also impact the occurrence of gout flares, uric acid level, and CKD.
-When a gout flare occurs, lifestyle interventions could be performed such as (i) consuming skim milk powder enriched with the two dairy products glycomacropeptide (GMP) and G600 milk fat extract; or (ii) consuming standard milk or lactose powder.
-The purpose of such interventions is to lessen gout flare recurrences.
-Of major interest is to jointly model the competing gout recurrences, the categorized SUR process, and the CKD process.
-A study consisting of $n$ subjects could be performed with each subject monitored over some period, with the time of gout flare recurrences of each type, SUR levels, and CKD states recorded over time, aside from relevant covariates.
-Based on such a data, it will be of interest to estimate the model parameters and to develop a prediction procedure for time-to-absorption to End Stage CKD for a person with gout recurrences.